 It is commercially available in white powder form.
 It can be applied manually through coating sprays or using an open-hopper spraying machine, a compressor-powered render gun, or a Tyrolean flicker gun.
 Because of its polymer content, which are generally tiny plastic materials added to cement mixture as some form of a binder to concrete, Tyrolean is efficient in preventing cracks and weather-proofing exterior walls.

 What is a Tyrolean render or Tyrolean finish?

-Otherwise known as an Alpine finish, a Tyrolean render, is a stylish render finish that came all the way from the great Alpine regions of Austria.
+Otherwise known as an Alpine finish, a Tyrolean render is a stylish render finish that came from the great Alpine regions of Austria.
 This type of render finish is used on brick, masonry, and concrete wall surfaces with sufficient suction capabilities.

 While it comes in white powder form, a Tyrolean finish can be created in many different colours of your choice by mixing it with water and colouring dyes and compounds.
 Cullamix Tyrolean, for instance, is available in a range of colours.

 There are also several choices regarding texture and patterns, which can be achieved depending on how the Tyrolean is manipulated.

 The curing and drying process is the most crucial step in Tyrolean rendering.
 The wall should be prepared beforehand, and the Tyrolean should be applied in thin layers manually or using a Tyrolean flicker gun.
 Faithfull Tyrolean Flicker Gun is an excellent rendering tool for applying Tyrolean on both interior and exterior walls.

 How do you apply a Tyrolean finish?

 Here is a quick rundown of the tools you need to do this type of render: